Improving specialist referral and follow-up of emergency seizure admissions

 |Start and end dates:||Jan 2016 to Dec 2018|

-Why is this research project important?
+Why is this research important?

 There are huge amounts of data collected and we believe that we could use technology to bring data together in such a way it could then be used by care services, for the benefit of the patient.
 This should improve patient outcomes, and if people are supported to manage conditions better themselves, there would be a reduced need for emergency department visits and fewer hospital admissions.

-This project brings together clinical and technical expertise from two major universities and a local technology company that has some of the most advanced and secure data stores in the UK and it will also be working with clinical and managerial staff from across the whole NWC region, as well as our citizens.
+This project brings together clinical and technical expertise from two major universities and a local technology company that has some of the most advanced and secure data stores in the UK and it will also be working with clinical and managerial staff from across the whole NWC region, as well as NWC citizens.

 Are the data anonymised?